lilsnoops2/anm_itops_playbooks/README.md

 aaa accounting commands 1 default start-stop group ANM-TACACS aaa accounting commands 15 default start-stop group ANM-TACACS
 ```
-* Configures the VTY lines with the authentic ation and autjorization method lists, for example:
+* Configures the VTY lines with the authentication and authorization method lists, for example:
 ```
 line vty 0 15
 login authentication ANM_authc
 authorization exec ANM_authz
 ```
-* Removes old and depracted tacacs-server commands - tacacs-server commands are being removed in future releases, this task removes them and ensure we are only using named configs
+* Removes old and deprecated tacacs-server commands - tacacs-server commands are being removed in future releases, this task removes them and ensure we are only using named configs
 * Shows output after configuring

 **Supported OS:**